 Corrections of these conditions should be addressed from a liability standpoint, but are not necessarily code violations.
 The Americans with Disabilities Act Accessibility Guidelines concern civil rights issues as they pertain to the disabled and are not a construction code, although many local jurisdictions have adopted the Guidelines as such.
-The cost to address the achievable items noted above is \$47,412 and is included in the Immediate Repairs Report.
+The costs to address the achievable items noted above are included in the Immediate Repairs Report.

 3.2.
-MUNICIPAL INFORMATION, FLOOD ZONE AND SEISMIC ZONE
+MUNICIPAL INFORMATION.
+FLOOD ZONE AND SEISMIC ZONE